trey-a-hope/Demos/README.md

 # Demos
-Examples of my Flutter code to go along with my YouTube channel.
+Demonstrations of code used for my YouTube and Instagram channels.